ocaml/ocamlbuild/manual/manual.md

 your program's targets, and it will sort out when to insert the `-g` flag or not.

-To attach tags to your ocamlbuild targets, you write them in a `_tags` file with a simple syntax.
-Each line is of the form `foo: bar`, where `foo` is a predicate matching some targets of your projects, and `bar` a list of tags.
-For example the _tags file
+To attach tags to your ocamlbuild targets, you write them in a `_tags` file.
+Each line is of the form `foo: bar`. `bar` is a list of tags, and `foo` is a filter that determines to which targets `bar` applies.
+For example the `_tags` file

     true: package(toto), package(tata)
     <foo.*> or <bar.*>: debug